sandover/sandover.github.io/content/index.md

 # softmax

-SoftMax is a new company researching fresh approaches to fundamental problems in Reinforcement Learning (RL).
+SoftMax is an AI startup doing pioneering research into to fundamental problems in Reinforcement Learning (RL).
 During my visiting role there, I focused on learning problems.
-First, how do the people at Softmax learn about RL research, and learn from each other?
+First, how do the people at Softmax learn about AI research, and learn from each other?
 We built new tools to support this process better.
-Second, how do people learn the SoftMax platform itself?
+Second, how do people learn and use the SoftMax platform itself?
 I started work on Python notebooks to shorten the path from a standing start to running a real RL experiment.

 &nbsp;